lihaoyi/SprayWebSockets/README.md

 ```

 The `frameHandler` is the actor that will receive the websocket traffic.
 It can be the same one, as in the example above, or a different actor. `frameSizeLimit` specifies how big frames are allowed to get before being rejected. `extraStages` allows you to inject extra behavior into the websocket pipeline, the value of which will be explained later.

+Note how the handshake's `req` and `resp` are part of the `Upgrade` message.
+This ensures that the response handling and upgrading appears to happen atomically to the outside world, avoiding race conditions.

 ###Define a proper frameHandler